tmpfs/pageloop/cli/pageloop.md

 + `url` Public URL mountpoint
 + `path` Path to the source files
 + `description` A short description of the application

+Note that applications mounted from a user configuration file are appended to the list of system mountpoints, you cannot control system applications.